Mohammedzubairkhan/ShaadiMubarak/README.md

 # ShaadiMubarak
 Download the repository.
 And open it from eclipse.
-Import .sql file database folder through phpmyadmin.
+Import .sql file from database folder through phpmyadmin.
 And you also be needing a server @ eclipse to run the web app.
 Recommended is TomCat.